-- 4.23 The following issues are identified as key risks to achieving the ambitions for Radstock. - The highway network whereby the town is situated at the meeting point of a number of busy roads, compromising pedestrian environment and severely compromising the creation of a strong sense of place in the Centre. - Potential flood risk. - limited development opportunity sites to achieve overall ambitions for the town.
+as key risks to achieving the ambitions for Radstock.

+- The highway network whereby the town is situated at the meeting point of a number of busy roads, compromising pedestrian environment and severely compromising the creation of a strong sense of place in the Centre. - Limited development opportunity sites to achieve overall ambitions for the town.

+Policy SV3

-POLICY SV3 Radstock Town Centre Strategic Policy
+Radstock Town Centre Strategic Policy

-The Strategy for Radstock Town Centre is to:
+The Strategy for Radstock Town Centre is to

-1. Key Regeneration Opportunities
+1 Key Regeneration Opportunities

-- a: Bring into use the under-used and vacant sites within the town centre (boundary defined on the Proposals Map). - b: Enhance the public realm.
+- a Bring into use the under-used and vacant sites within the town centre (boundary defined on the Proposals Map). - b Enhance the public realm.